Every now and again, life smacks you across the face and says, “See how lucky you are?!? Now stop complaining!”

 As I drove around one afternoon, collecting items from friends and shopping for gift cards and such, I talked to my girlies about what I was doing.
 I want them to know what their Daddy and I believe is right – helping others.

 Last night, it happened again.
-This time, it was an apartment building across the firestreet from the school in which I teach.
+This time, it was an apartment building across the street from the school in which I teach.
 Six of our families are displaced from their homes and starting from scratch.
 They have the clothes on their backs and, gladly, an empty apartment, hastily made ready for them by complex management.
 The American Red Cross has them set up in a hotel for three nights and, at this I’m truly amazed, the local Ruby Tuesday has granted these families FREE MEALS for as long as they need it!
 The road ahead is still very long for these families, though.

 But, that’s really just one thing I take for granted…